Remember,

 The same two spruce today.
 I'm guessing 10 years later.

-Black Hills Bonsai Calendar: Early March 2026
+Black Hills Bonsai Calendar: Late Mid-April 2026

-Watering: 2-3 times per month, depending on temperature.
+Watering: 2-4 times per week, depending on temperature.